graphprotocol/crypto-buddies/README.md

 # Crypto Buddies

 This is a Gatsby React app interview challenge.
-Please push your code to a branch in this repo (following the instructions below).
+Please fork this repo, and push your code to a branch in your forked repo (following the instructions below).

 In this exercise you will create 2 pages.
 Use React, Apollo Client and the GraphQL endpoint that can be found here: https://eu1.prisma.sh/nevena-djaja/mocks/dev.